HTTP API

 PDF options

 Options can be passed for PDF conversion.
-In this case, convertTo have to be an object with formatName set to pdf and formatOptions with options.
+In this case, convertTo has to be an object with formatName set to pdf and formatOptions with options.

 {